My name is Sarah Salviander, and I am the perfect atheist experiment.

 But, personally, I don’t think I’ve stopped converting.

-Every day I learn something new about God, my Lord Jesus Christ, and the Holy Spirit.
+Every day I learn something new about God, Jesus Christ, and the Holy Spirit.
 Every day, I learn something new about myself in my relationship with them.
 Every day I recommit to my faith.

 In a sense, I don’t think we ever stop converting until the day we meet God face-to-face.